OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-13.md

 ## Luke 13:5

-I tell you, no!
-But unless you repent, you will all likewise perish.”
+I assure you, they were not!
+However, unless you repent, you will all meet a similar end.”

 ---